 Autumn Budget 2024 Representation

-The Northern Housing Consortium submitted its representation to HM Treasury in the run up to the new government’s first Autumn Budget, set to take place on 30th October.
+Earlier this month, the Northern Housing Consortium submitted its representation to HM Treasury in the run up to the new government’s first Autumn Budget, set to take place on 30th October.

 The most important thing that we need to see from government, however, is an immediate two-year extension to the current Homes England Affordable Homes Programme (AHP).
 Our members, especially small and medium members who access Homes England grant through the Continuous Market Engagement (CME) mechanism, report that they can no longer access grant to develop new homes, as the current programme is now essentially out of funds.
-If providers cannot access grant funding, which their development programmes rely on, they will not be able to bring forward schemes, even if they have been identified and are ready to progress.
-This cannot wait until a new AHP commences in 2026 as schemes are at risk of falling through between then and now.
-Without an extension to the current programme, it is likely that affordable housing starts will fall in the near future, taking years to subsequently recover.
-This will make it much harder for the government to achieve its target of building 1.5 million new homes over the next 5 years.
+If providers cannot access grant funding upon which their development programmes rely, they will not be able to bring forward schemes, even if they have been identified and are ready to progress.
+This cannot wait until a new AHP commences in 2026 as schemes that have been identified will be at risk of falling through between then and now.
+A survey of a small number of NHC members found that there are more than 1,500 homes ready for development that cannot now commence due to funding uncertainty.
+This issue will be much larger across the North.
+This data was fed in to the Ministry for Housing, Communities and Local Government (MHCLG).

 The major policy asks to support the housing sector in the North are:

-1. A two-year extension to the existing Affordable Homes Programme to keep housing providers developing the homes we need, ahead of announcing a new post-2026 programme that can support regeneration and has the flexibility to work with Mayoral Combined Authorities to deliver on local priorities.
+- A two-year extension to the existing Affordable Homes Programme to keep housing providers developing the homes we need, ahead of announcing a new post-2026 programme that can support regeneration and has the flexibility to work with Mayoral Combined Authorities to deliver on local priorities.

-1. A ten-year, £4.2 billion, programme of devolved brownfield funding to unlock the delivery of 320,000 new homes by remediating all identified brownfield land in the North of England.
+- A ten-year, £4.2 billion, programme of devolved brownfield funding to unlock the delivery of 320,000 new homes by remediating all identified brownfield land in the North of England.
 This needs to be based on a more comprehensive assessment of total project benefits in line with updated value-for-money methodology.

-1. The government to consult on both funding and regulation, including a new Decent Homes Standard for both rental sectors, to tackle the challenges with the existing housing stock and the need to regenerate communities across the North.
+- The government to consult on both funding and regulation, including a new Decent Homes Standard for both rental sectors, to tackle the challenges with the existing housing stock and the need to regenerate communities across the North.
 This will also need to include increased capacity funding for local authorities to effectively enforce any regulatory requirements in the private rental sector.

-1. Permanently linking Local Housing Allowance rates to the 30th percentile of local market rents to ensure private rental sector affordability and prevent future rises in homelessness
+- Permanently linking Local Housing Allowance rates to the 30th percentile of local market rents to ensure private rental sector affordability and prevent future rises in homelessness

 Tracy Harrison, Northern Housing Consortium Chief Executive, said: